 The iPad reads, "Are you sure you want to exit?
-All data will be lost."
+All data will be lost," until the QR code: Facilitator code is scanned indicating all expected behaviors having been met.

-- If "No" is selected, the iPad will return to the tabbed content. - If "Yes" is selected, the iPad will let the student(s) exit and prompt them to complete an embedded 3-5 minute survey.
+• If "No" is selected, the iPad will return to the tabbed content.

+• If "Yes" is selected, the iPad will let the student(s) exit and prompt them to complete an embedded 3-5 minute survey.

+STATE 1

-STATE 1 OBTAIN PATIENT INFORMATION
+OBTAIN PATIENT INFORMATION